LCC-CIT/CS133JS-CourseMaterials/CS133JS_Syllabus.md

 - An ftp client to upload your web pages to citstudent.lanecc.edu.
 [FileZilla](https://filezilla-project.org/) is a free ftp client that can be downloaded and used on Windows, OS X, or Linux.

+- Microsoft  Word (see the free Microsoft Office offer below) or a word processor that is compatible with Word, like the free, open source, [Libre Office](https://www.libreoffice.org).

 ####  Free and Discounted Software for Students